dearlordylord/branching/POST.md

 In this post, I've introduced the concept of exhaustiveness checking and explored some of the ways to branch in TypeScript.

-These tools alone, used properly, will radically improve your type safety and save you from many runtime bugs.
+These tools alone, used properly, will drastically improve your type safety and save you from many runtime bugs.

+I haven't talked about return types yet: it comes in the next post.

-In the next post, I'll talk about more advanced notions, such as pattern matching with ts-pattern and in other languages, expressions and side effects, IIFE, discriminated unions and algebraic data types (spoiler: we used the latter two in the examples above), and what they do in OOP to achieve the same goal (spoiler: Visitor pattern).
+There, I'll also talk about more advanced notions, such as pattern matching with ts-pattern, expressions and side effects, IIFE, discriminated unions and algebraic data types (spoiler: we used the latter two in the examples above), and what they do in OOP to achieve the same goal (spoiler: Visitor pattern).

 I'll also present a case that in most situations, we don't need the `absurd`-like function call at all, even if you don't explicitly declare return type.